atmcgrath/upenn-accessible-spaces-dynamic-report/Example.md

 - Braille/tactile signage: There *is* Braille/tactile signage: All signs

+- Inaccessible spaces: There *is* Inaccessible spaces: 3rd floor seminar room

 ### Building Features

 - There are 3 floors in the building.